 Refreshingly, Véronique orders desert, a chocolate bread pudding that tastes shockingly good.
 We linger over espresso for a time before kissing goodbye, deux fois, of course.
 “This is my town, too,” she reminds me, with a smile, before heading down Jane Street and into the teeming city that's now her second home.

-Funny and fast talking -- a quintessential New Yorker –– Mark Gaito became an unexpected European after he moved from Manhattan to Paris fifteen years ago.
+Funny and fast talking -- a quintessential New Yorker –– Mark Gaito became an unexpected European after he moved from Manhattan to Paris twenty years ago or so.
 Since then, he’s been a keen, amusing observer of so much, from the adulterous tendencies of the Gallic male to the rustic mores of la France profonde.
 “You have no idea...,” he says, using a catch-all phrase that sums up his incredulity at the world around him.

 A producer, writer, salesman (“I can sell ice to Eskimos”), and businessman, Mark began his career in advertising and television in New York.
 He’s worked all over Europe since his arrival in the French capital, a picaresque experience that he describes in amusing, culture-shocked detail in “Chantal’s Gift,” his essay in Paris Was Ours.

 We meet for lunch at Alcazar, a brasserie near the Odéon that's favored by the publishing industry and buzzes with excitement and literary intrigue.
 Balding and animated, Mark seems like the Bronx distilled.
 Even so, his European side has a way of asserting itself, from his relatively elegant dress (today he’s wearing an open-necked blue Oxford cloth shirt) to his appreciation of a good pâté de foie gras, which we share at the start of our meal.